ACES welcomes familiar faces back and one new member to the 2021 Board of Directors.

 Nick Jungman is director of student media at the University of Oklahoma and was appointed to be treasurer of ACES in 2018, then was elected to the seat in 2019; he was first elected to the ACES board in 2015.
 He has worked for two decades at newspapers and journalism schools, including positions as copy desk chief and interactive editor.
 He has made successful appearances on two television game shows.

-Maisha Maurant has been a member of the ACES Executive Committee since 2017 and chairs the Diversity and Inclusion Committee.
+Maisha Maurant has been a member of the ACES Board of Directors since 2017 and chairs the Diversity and Inclusion Committee.
 She is also on the ACES Education Fund Board.
 Formerly a chief corporate editor in healthcare, she has transitioned to roles in organizational change, culture, and engagement.
 Freelancing allows her to fulfill her love of editing.

 Crystal Shelley is the owner of Rabbit with a Red Pen, where she provides copy editing, proofreading, and sensitivity reading services to fiction authors.
 She is also a licensed clinical social worker.
 She unites her love of language and her passion for social justice by advocating for conscious language use and inclusive representation in her editorial work.
-This will be Crystal’s first term on the ACES Executive Committee.
+This will be Crystal’s first term on the ACES Board of Directors.